Genivia/RE-flex/README.md

 Several examples are included to get you started.
 See the [manual][manual-url] for more details.

-For the second option, simply use the new RE/flex matcher classes to start pattern matching on strings, wide strings, files, and streams.
+For the second option, simply use the RE/flex matcher API classes to start pattern matching on strings, wide strings, files, and streams.

 You can select matchers that are based on different regex engines:

 - RE/flex regex: `#include <reflex/matcher.h>` and use `reflex::Matcher`;
+- PCRE2: `#include <reflex/pcre2matcher.h>` and use `reflex::PCRE2Matcher` or
+  `reflex::PCRE2UTFMatcher`.
 - Boost.Regex: `#include <reflex/boostmatcher.h>` and use
   `reflex::BoostMatcher` or `reflex::BoostPosixMatcher`;
 - C++11 std::regex: `#include <reflex/stdmatcher.h>` and use
   `reflex::StdMatcher` or `reflex::StdPosixMatcher`.

-Each matcher may differ in regex syntax features (see the full documentation), but they have the same methods and iterators:
+Each matcher may differ in regex syntax features (see the full documentation), but they all share the same methods and iterators, such as:

 - `matches()` returns nonzero if the input matches the specified pattern;
 - `find()` search input and returns nonzero if a match was found;